 So, in order of increasing cost, six ways to cut homeschooling expenses:

 - Use one of the free online programs that are already laid out for you.

 Those who have gone before have not only paved the way by encouraging us forward, but have also left behind the tools so that others might pick them up and use them.
 There are several nearly or completely cost-free options.

 - An Old-Fashioned Education.
 Miss Maggie has pulled together a free curriculum using books in the public domain.
 Using a living-books approach, you are providing your child with texts that have not been “dumbed-down,” and that are easily customizable.

-- Apply a literature-based approach to your homeschool.
+Trade textbooks for living books, and workbooks for notebooks.
+Tutor your children, teaching them how to learn for themselves.
 Living books can be found for every area of study.
-Adding narration and writing, and using online math books and courses, your child will have a complete, challenging, rich and rewarding education.
+Adding narration and writing, and using online math books and courses, your child will have a complete, challenging, rich, and rewarding education.

-- Buy used.
 If you feel more comfortable using a prepared math program, for example, you can always get more bang for your buck by purchasing a used copy from booksellers specializing in used books or one of the online auctions.
-You can also purchase from other homeschoolers (scroll down to the bottom).
+You can also purchase from other homeschoolers.